dvidelabs/flatcc/README.md

 The parser always takes a text buffer as input and produces output according to how the builder object is initialized.
-The printer has different init functions: one for printing to a file pointer, including stdout, one for printing to a fixed size external buffer, and one for printing to a dynamically growing buffer.
+The printer has different init functions: one for printing to a file pointer, including stdout, one for printing to a fixed length external buffer, and one for printing to a dynamically growing buffer.
 The dynamic buffer may be reused between prints via the reset function.
 See `flatcc_json_parser.h` for details.